InbarAl189/Space-War/README.md

 **Android game, developed as part of Android course using android studio.**

  The game includes animations, 4 levels in ascending difficulty, 5 types of enemies. <br>
- <em>Game target: develop agility and attention, avoid enemies, collect points, and break personal records.<em>
+ Game target: develop agility and attention, avoid enemies, collect points, and break personal records.

 **Watch game video:** https://youtu.be/ijifJT2VqIs